-Pensions in payment and deferred pensions are reviewed annually and increased in line with the annual movement in the Consumer Price Index (CPI) up to a maximum of 4%.
+Pensions in payment are reviewed annually and increased in line with the annual movement in the Consumer Price Index (CPI) up to a maximum of 4%.
 Increases are applied as at 1 January, based on the annual movement in CPI to the end of the previous November.
 If CPI inflation is negative, no increase is applied.
 The following increases were awarded:

-- At 1 January 2015: 1% based on CPI movement of 1% to 30 November 2014. - At 1 January 2016: No increase was awarded as CPI movement was negative (-0.2%) in the period to 30 November 2015.
+- At 1 January 2016: No increase was awarded as CPI movement was negative (-0.2%) in the year to 30 November 2015. - At 1 January 2017: No increase was awarded as CPI movement was negative (-0.1%) in the year to 30 November 2016.